abhaysinghrathore-dev/Foodie-Website/README.md

 ---

 ## 📄 License
 This project is open-sourced under the **MIT License**.
 You are free to use, modify, distribute, and build upon this code for both personal and commercial use.

-See the `LICENSE` file for more details.
+*Made with ❤️ by a Fresher Developer.*